5 Types of Real Estate Investing Risks & How To Reduce Each

 Mitigation

 Get comfortable with accurately forecasting every single one of these expenses.
-For maintenance and repairs, I budget between 10-15% of the rent, depending on the age and condition of the property.
+For maintenance and repairs, I budget between 10% and 15% of the rent, depending on the property’s age and condition.
 Consider creating an annual maintenance calendar for each property to reduce repair costs with preventative maintenance.

-You also need to know how to accurately assess market rents.
-Practice doing comparative market analyses until you feel confident you can do it with precision.
+You also need to know how to assess market rents accurately.
+Practice comparative market analyses until you feel confident that you can do them accurately.

-Tenants don’t always pay their rents.
-Which leaves you stuck paying for the mortgage, property taxes, insurance, repairs, maintenance, and other costs, while you go through the expensive and time-consuming eviction process.
+Tenants don’t always pay their rent.
+This leaves you stuck paying for the mortgage, property taxes, insurance, repairs, maintenance, and other costs while you go through the expensive and time-consuming eviction process.

-In fact, turnovers are the most expensive part of the tenancy cycle for landlords.
-They typically cost landlords thousands of dollars in lost rents, paint jobs, new carpets, property management fees, advertising costs, and of course time.
+Turnovers are the most expensive part of the tenancy cycle for landlords.
+They typically cost landlords thousands of dollars in lost rent, paint jobs, new carpets, property management fees, advertising costs, and, of course, time.

 Mitigation